Local politicians speak out on president’s travel ban at anti-Trump rally

 Those who gathered at FLL, however, disagree with Scott’s views on the ban.

-Ros-Lehtinen told 7News that Trump should have worked with Congress and should have possibly asked for suggestions.
+Some students, like Feras Ahmed, a U.S. citizen whose parents are Pakistani immigrants, fears others won’t be given a chance his parents were given.

+“I can’t imagine what it must feel like for you to work as hard as you need to work to come here, and then have the door shut in your face,” he said.

 Both Wasserman Schultz and Deutch said they will continue to fight the travel ban for the next 120 days, until it is no longer in effect.

-The American Civil Liberties Union has raised about $24 million to help cover immigration attorneys’ fees.
+The American Civil Liberties Union, which has been involved in at least one of the lawsuits challenging the travel ban, has received $24 million in donations over the weekend to help cover immigration attorneys’ fees.
+That figure is six times its yearly average.